timBrockman/ranked-static-search/README.md

       - it should calculate cosine similarity
       - it should return top x matches
       - it should use cosine similarity to rank matches
+    - describe the demo.html
+    - describe the test.html
+      - it should index some corpus
+      - it should run a set of queries
+      - it should return some expected results
+      - it should display precision, recall, F score

 (B/T)DD feels like writing the answer for a math problem before solving it.